 Ports & Marine Guide Equipment Trading License in Dubai

 Dubai's position as a global maritime hub, handling over 14 million TEUs annually through its ports, makes it one of the most strategically valuable locations in the world for trading ports and marine guide equipment.
-Obtaining a Ports and Marine Guide Equipment Trading Licence (Activity Code 4773.67) at Dubai South Business Hub Free Zone gives traders full access to a thriving regional maritime market, 100% foreign ownership, and a streamlined path to international re-export.
+Obtaining a Ports and Marine Guide Equipment Trading License (Activity Code 4773.67) at Dubai South Business Hub Free Zone gives traders full access to a thriving regional maritime market, 100% foreign ownership, and a streamlined path to international re-export.

 Key Facts at a Glance

-Activity Code: 4773.67 | Licence Type: Trading | Category: Trading
+Activity Code: 4773.67 | License Type: Trading | Category: Trading

 Free Zone: Dubai South Business Hub Free Zone